pnnl/HyperNetX/README.md

 HyperNetX
 =========

+### Super Users: HNXBeta is now available on a development branch.
+Go to
+<a href="https://github.com/pnnl/HyperNetX/tree/hnxbeta" target="_blank">HNXBeta</a>
+to see some of our cool new features!

 ![](docs/source/images/hnxbasics.png)

 The HyperNetX library provides classes and methods for the analysis and visualization of complex network data.
 HyperNetX uses data structures designed to represent set systems containing nested data and/or multi-way relationships.
 The library generalizes traditional graph metrics to hypergraphs.